Poset topology, moves, and Bruhat interval polytope lattices: Poset topology of Bruhat interval polytopes

 \begin{proof} For each $v'\in [u,v]_w$, define $f(v')=\{a \in A_w(u,v) \mid a \leq_w v'\}$.
 The map $f$ is clearly order-preserving and is surjective since $f(\bigvee S)=S$ by \Cref{prop:distinct-joins}. \end{proof}

 We now prove a general theorem about directionally simple polytopes whose 1-skeleton poset is the Hasse diagram of a lattice, namely that joins equal pseudojoins.
-This generalizes \cite[Thm.~4.7]{He} which proved the case of simple polytopes.
+This generalizes \cite[Thm.~4.7]{He} which was proven for the case of simple polytopes.

 \begin{thm} Let $Q$ be $\mathcal{O}$-directionally simple such that $\mathcal{O}$ is the Hasse diagram of a lattice $L = P(Q,\mathcal{O})$.
 Let $u \in L$ and suppose $u \lessdot a_1,\ldots,a_r$.
 Then $a_1 \vee \cdots \vee a_r = \psj(a_1,\ldots,a_r)$. \end{thm} \begin{proof} First observe that $a_1\vee \cdots \vee a_r \le \psj(a_1,\dots ,a_r)$ by virtue of $\psj(a_1,\dots ,a_r)$ being an upper bound for $a_1,\dots ,a_r$.
 Therefore it suffices to show that $\psj(a_1,\dots ,a_r) \le a_1 \vee \cdots \vee a_r$.